defineprogramming/phindapidocs/README.md

 # Unofficial Phind API Documentation
 THIS DOCUMENTATION IS BEING REDONE!
 I'm working on v2.
 I believe a lot if this is now out of date so take it with a grain of salt until I release the next version.
+Bleeding edge changes will be committed to the latest branch in case you want to have a peek at what I'm doing.

 ## Disclaimer